On isolated singularities for fractional Lane-Emden equation in the Serrin's critical case: Introduction

 Moreover, the existence of a singular solution is obtained by the Phase plane analysis.
-By the aid of these solutions, Pacard in\cite{P} constructed positive solutions with the prescribed singular set.
-Later on, Caffarelli-Gidas-Spruck in \cite{CGS} (also see \cite{KM}) classified the singular solutions of (\ref{eq 1.1-loc}) when $p=\frac{N+2}{N-2}$ and its singular solutions satisfy
+Using these solutions, Pacard in\cite{P} constructed positive solutions with the prescribed singular set.
+Later on, Caffarelli-Gidas-Spruck in \cite{CGS} (also see \cite{KM}) classified the singular solutions of (\ref{eq 1.1-loc}) when $p=\frac{N+2}{N-2}$.
+In this case, they satisfy

-where $\varphi_D$ may be a constant $c_{\frac{N+2}{N-2}}$ or be a periodic function.
-We refer to \cite{BV,HLT,S0,S,V} for more singularities for elliptic problem with general differential operators.
+$\varphi_D$ may be a constant $c_{\frac{N+2}{N-2}}$ or a periodic function.
+We refer to \cite{BV,HLT,S0,S} for more details for elliptic problem with general differential operators.

-Motivated by various applications and relationships to the theory of PDEs, there has been an increasing interests in Dirichlet problems with nonlocal operators and the prototype of nonlocal operator is the fractional Laplacian.
-The problems with fully nonlinear nonlocal operators are studied by \cite{CS0,CS1}, \cite{CS2} connects the fractional problem with the second order degenerated problem in a half space with one dimensional higher and basic regularity for the fractional problem could see \cite{CS2,RS,Ls07} and blowing up analysis for nonlocal problems could could see \cite{CJ,CV1,CFQ}.
-Motivated by \cite{L}, the isolated singularity of
+Due to the numerous applications of Dirichlet problems with nonlocal operators, there has been an increasing interest in this topic during the last years.
+A general setting of nonlinear nonlocal operators are studied in \cite{CS0,CS1,CS2}, where the authors connect the fractional problem with an underlying second order degenerated problem in a half space in a higher dimension.
+For regularity properties of the solutions of the fractional problem, the reader could see \cite{CS2,RS,Ls07}.
+For blow-up analysis for nonlocal problems, see \cite{CJ,CV1,CFQ}.